 Food Moves Down Your Throat At .04 MPH

-When you swallow food, it can feel like you're bringing food into your stomach very quickly, which is partly true.
-But once the bite of food enters your esophagus, it slows down an awful lot.
+Swallowing food can feel like you're bringing food into your stomach quickly, which is partly true.
+But once the bite of food enters your esophagus, it slows down.
 Waves of contractions down your throat bring food to your stomach at about three quarters of an inch per second, which is even slower than your teeth move when chewing.
 Translated into miles per hour, that's only a little over 0.04 mph, which is much slower than it might feel.
 Depending on how long your esophagus is and what type of food you are eating, the food can take five to eight seconds to reach your stomach.